Consult: Schedule a free consult to discuss tutoring options

 - Find out what you’ve been missing on the hardest questions.
 Sometimes you don’t know what you don’t know.

-We’ll use video chat with Skype.
+We’ll use video chat with Zoom.
 For logic games, I draw on an iPad, and it displays instantly on your computer.

 You can check out testimonials below.

 I never take on more than ten students at any given time.
 Please only contact me if you’re serious about improving your score, and self-motivated.
-I charge $499 per 90 minute lesson and tutor on Saturday afternoons.
-(This is somewhat flexible, but I try to have tutoring Saturday by default)
+I charge $299 per 60 minute lesson.
+If you’re a member of LSATHacks All Access, you get an extra 30 minutes on each lesson, for an effective rate of $200 per hour.

 What sets me apart